sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_programming.md

  - v: verbose mode. displays more information.

-to check the current installed version of gcc, use the command:
+To check the current installed version of gcc, use the command:

 ```
 gcc -version